SARNet: A Spike-Aware consecutive validation Framework for Accurate Remaining Useful Life Prediction: Results

-To make a fair, like-to-like comparison with the attention-DBiLSTM (A-DBiLSTM) study by Zou et al.~\cite{Zou2025ADBilstmRUL}, we keep the original condition-wise train/test splits on XJTU--SY and evaluate post-onset segmentation and full-length modes (Table~\ref{tab:perf}).
+To make a fair, like-to-like comparison with the attention-DBiLSTM (A-DBiLSTM) study by Zou et al.~\cite{Zou2025ADBilstmRUL}, we keep the original condition-wise train/test splits on XJTU-SY and evaluate post-onset segmentation and full-length modes (Table~\ref{tab:perf}).
 Think of the protocol as a controlled trial: we ask both methods to run the same course, then watch what happens when faults begin.
 Across the three operating conditions, SARNet enters the post-onset window earlier and steadier, turning energy spikes into actionable triggers rather than noise; the result is a materially lower error and higher \(R^2\) than A-DBiLSTM without sacrificing whole-sequence reporting.
-Concretely, under the same splits, SARNet’s \emph{segmentation} mode cuts error markedly relative to A\mbox{-}DBiLSTM: RMSE drops by about 55\% in Condition~1, 58\% in Condition~2, and 22\% in Condition~3.
+Concretely, under the same splits, SARNet's \emph{segmentation} mode cuts error markedly relative to A-DBiLSTM: RMSE drops by about 55\% in Condition~1, 58\% in Condition~2, and 22\% in Condition~3.
 Averaged across the three conditions, this is a 45\% reduction in RMSE; MAE follows the same pattern with reductions of roughly 74\%, 68\%, and a modest 4\% in the hardest setting.
-The full\mbox{-}length mode remains favorable in two conditions and within range in the third, but the gain primarily comes from spike\mbox{-}aware segmentation.
+The full-length mode remains favorable in two conditions and within range in the third, but the gain primarily comes from spike-aware segmentation.
 The takeaway is straightforward: Once the onset is validated, spike-aware selection reduces variance, dampens false alarms, and stabilizes predictions, giving practitioners a clearer picture of remaining life while preserving traceability to the raw signal.
 And avoids overfitting to condition shifts seen in practice.

 The other takeaway is also intuitive.
 Using $\sigma=2$ with SAR framework produces markedly lower errors than $\sigma=3$, substantially improving the predictive capacity of the model.
 This confirms that our refinement of the $3\sigma$ rule is reasonable and effective.
 In practice, the tighter threshold captures incipient spikes earlier and reduces variance in the post onset window.
 It also reduces false alarms while keeping the predictions traceable to the original signal.